moxystudio/next-with-moxy/docusaurus/docs/welcome/conventions.md

 - `pages`: This folder is necessary for Next.js since we're taking advantage of its file system routing, and this is where Next.js will search for files to route to by default.
 - `www`: Where the code for your application will be.
     - `app`: Where your App component will be.
     - `pages`: Where you can store the source code of your pages.
-This means that every file in `/pages` will import a component from here.
+Every file in `/pages` will import a component from here.
 We use this method since we only use `/pages` for routing and `www` for code that will be compiled.
+Usually, a page is a set of sections and each section can be a set of another sections or a set of components.
+You have enough freedom to create logical groups according to the page composition.
+However, make sure the file structure chosen inside `www/pages` reflects it and is clear to every other developer.
         - `home`: This an example of a component and the structure you'll find inside.
 Commonly, you'll find the following files here:
             - `index.js`: This file will simply export your component file.
             - `Home.js`: This is your component file.
             - `Home.test.js`: This is the test file corresponding to this component.
             - `Home.data.js`: This is where you'll find data that will be used by this component.
 You can find a more in depth explanation of this file convention further below.
             - `Home.module.css`: This is where you'll have styles that are only used in this component.
-            - `components`: If you have abstracted parts of this component into smaller components, use this folder to co-locate them.
+            - `hero`: This is an example of a section for the `Home` page.
+Inside it, you'll have the files you are used to have:
+            	- `index.js`: This file will export the section component.
+            	- `Hero.js`: This is your component file.
+            	- `Hero.test.js`: This is the test file corresponding to this component.
+            	- `Hero.module.css`: This is where you'll have styles that are only used in this component.
     - `shared`: Where you can put content that is shared between pages and cannot be directly co-located with its interested parties.
-        - `components`: The folder for components that are shared between pages.
-You can find an example just above of what files each component is expected to have.
+        - `modules`: The folder for modules that are shared between pages.
+Here you can store components, services such as your web API clients, etc. You can find an example in the diagram above of what files this folder might have.
+Please note that every module should have a good prefix for better understandability.
+For example, a react based module should have `react-` as a prefix.
         - `media`: The folder for media (images, fonts, etc.) that is shared between many components.
             - `favicons`: This is where you can store your favicons.
             - `fonts`: This is where you can store your font files.
             - `images`: This is where you can store image files.
         - `styles`:  The folder for `.css` files that are shared between many components.
-        - `services`: This is where you can store your web API clients.

 ## Data Files